MidnightDreamerX17/skill20/Skills/Metamagic.md

 Extend Spell - +1 circle

 The spell's duration is doubled.
-The spell must have a duration other than "instantaneous".
+The spell's base duration must be two rounds or longer.

 #### Metamagic Level 8